Checkvist improves tracking of work progress

 1. Mark list items as to-dos with a simple shortcut

-Type todo to mark a list item as an actionable task - it adds a checkbox next to it.
+Type to to mark a list item as an actionable task - it adds a checkbox next to it.

 Need checkboxes for an entire branch?
-Type todo on a parent item, and all child tasks get checkboxes automatically.
+Type to on a parent item, and all child tasks get checkboxes automatically.

 2. Improve progress tracking to recognize marked tasks